Pulvera for CirculART 4.0

 Manto, transportable garden #2

-Giulia Filippi imagines a “transportable garden”: a fabric created from scraps of other fabrics, which folds, travels, reopens and finally sprouts.
+Giulia Filippi imagines a "transportable garden": a fabric born from scraps of other fabrics, which folds, travels, reopens, and finally sprouts.
+A project that stages the interconnection between elements and the continuous cycle of matter, where what remains can generate again.